-The above claim shows that for any constant W, we can check whether the optimal objective of the 0-1 KP is greater than S - W by solving an CDG-Fixed instance.
-Using this procedure as a blackbox, we can perform a binary search to find the exact optimal objective of the 0-1 KP with integer values within $O(poly(\log(S)))$ steps (both S and weights are machine numbers with input size $O(\log(S))$).
+The above claim shows that for any constant V, we can check whether the optimal objective of the 0-1 KP is greater than S-Vby solving a CDG-Fixed instance.
+Using this procedure as a blackbox, we can perform a binary search to find the exact optimal objective of the 0-1 KP with integer values within O(poly(log(S)))steps (both S and weights are machine numbers with input size $O(\log(S))$).
 As a result, we have constructed a polynomial time reduction from computing the optimal objective of any given 0-1 KP to solving the CDG-Fixed problem.
 This implies the NP-hardness of the CDG-Fixed problem.